sonelrubin/dynamics-365-contact-center/contact-center/implement/system-requirements-contact-center.md

 To enable the Omnichannel for Customer Service app in your org, see [Provision Omnichannel for Customer Service](/dynamics365/customer-service/implement/omnichannel-provision-license).

-To upgrade Omnichannel for Customer Service, see [Upgrade Omnichannel for Customer Service](upgrade-omnichannel.md).

 > [!NOTE]
 >
-> - Omnichannel for Customer Service is not supported with Dynamics 365 Customer Engagement (on-premises).
-> - Omnichannel for Customer Service is supported only on desktops, and not on phones and tablets.
-> - We recommend that you use browsers in normal mode to optimally experience the Omnichannel for Customer Service app.
+> - We recommend that you use browsers in normal mode to optimally experience the Contact Center workspace app.

 ## Allow access to websites